 The use of the Expanded Access/Compassionate Use pathway should be limited.
-The purpose of the Expanded Access/Compassionate Use pathway is to provide access to an investigational drug, biologic, or medical device to patients with
+Under the Expanded Access/Compassionate Use pathway, patients whose disease or condition is serious or poses an immediate threat of death may be eligible

 Involve a patient advocate.
 To facilitate safeguarding patients' interests, a patient advocate should be involved in the informed consent process for receiving a pig kidney transplant under the Expanded Access/Compassionate Use pathway.
 The patient advocate should be someone who has knowledge of the patient's situation and robust knowledge about the science of xenotransplantation.
 Transplant program and kidney patient advocacy organizations should partner to develop guidance that specifies the role of a patient advocate in the informed consent process and describes the criteria and process for selecting advocates.